-Boys' Life.
-Boys' Life, the official magazine of the Boy Scouts of America, is recommended for all members at \$12, half-off the published rate.
+Scout Life.
+Scout Life, the official magazine of the Boy Scouts of America, is recommended for all members at \$15, half-off the published rate.
 (Prorated fees are available for Scouts who join a unit during the year.)
-Every Scout, boy or girl, should subscribe to Boys' Life because of the quality reading and the articles related to your unit's monthly program.
+Every Scout should subscribe to Scout Life because of the quality reading and the articles related to your unit's monthly program.
 It is part of every Scout's growth and provides a monthly connection to Scouting.
-Scouts who subscribe to Boys' Life stay in Scouting longer and advance more quickly.
+Scouts who subscribe to Scout Life stay in Scouting longer and advance more quickly.

-4Unit Accident and Liability Insurance.
+4 Unit Accident and Liability Insurance.
 Protecting the leadership and parents from financial hardship due to high medical bills from an unfortunate accident is a must for all involved in Scouting.
 Specific details on insurance programs are available from the local council.

-5Advancement and Recognition.
+5 Advancement and Recognition.
 Every Scout should earn and advance a rank each year.
 The Scouts BSA advancement program has a number of options that include achievements, rank advancement, and merit badges.

-6Activities.
+6 Activities.
 Well-conceived and well-planned activities are critical to a successful annual program plan.
 Traditionally, such activities as hikes, camping, or high-adventure trips are financed by the Scout and his or her family over and above the dues programs.
 It is suggested that the complete cost of these outings be built into the unit's budget.

-TSummer Camp.
+ZSummer Camp.
 Central to Scouting is a summer camp experience.
 Local and national opportunities abound for Scouts BSA members to have an exciting, program-rich summer experience.